Xovee/stcf/README.md

 ## Contact

-For any questions (as well as request for `.pdf` of the paper), please open an issue or drop an email to: `xovee at live.com`
+For any questions (as well as request for `.pdf` of the paper), please open an issue or drop an email to: `xovee.xu at gmail.com`